 So, the question is: how do you ensure that more of your brand’s emails cut through customers’ crowded inboxes to see the light of day?

-The key is to approach your email campaign strategically.
+The key is to be strategic about your email campaign approach.
 In fact, there are formulaic methods you can follow to boost your click-through rates and conversions, as seen in some great SaaS marketing campaign examples.

 By following a proven set of strategies, you can demonstrably maximize your engagement and conversion metrics.
-Simply incorporating factors like personalization, timing, frequency, and mobile-friendly design can drastically increase the efficacy of your next campaign—especially when implemented with a calculated approach to improvement like A/B testing.
+Simply incorporating factors like personalization, timing, frequency, and mobile-friendly design can drastically increase the efficacy of your next campaign—especially when implemented with the right email marketing solutions.

 This article will show you how to use these simple marketing strategies to your advantage, whether you're a large enterprise, a startup, or small business.